MagpieRook/Kvasaheim-Django/README.md

 2. Go to your new project's [APIs & Services](https://console.cloud.google.com/apis/dashboard) page, specifically the [Credentials section](https://console.cloud.google.com/apis/credentials).
 3. Select `Create credentials` and `OAuth client ID`.
 If the `Configure consent screen` warning appears, follow the directions until you return to the `Create OAuth client ID` screen.
 4. Select `Web applciation`.
 Enter a name, for example `Kvasaheim Django`.
-5. Under Authorized JavaScript origins, fill in the base URL for your project or `localhost:8000` (or a customized local URL) if running locally.
-You can add multiple URLs here.
-Note: IP addresses must be prefixed by `http[s]://` to be recognized.
+6. Under Authorized redirect URIs, fill in `[example.com]/account/complete/google-oauth2/`.
+Instead of example.com, fill in the base URL for your project or `localhost:8000` (or a customized local URL) if running locally.
+Note: You can add multiple lines here, prefixed by `http[s]://` to be recognized.
-6. Under Authorized redirect URIs, fill in `localhost:8000/account/complete/google-oauth2/` where `localhost:8000` can be replaced by the URL you entered above.
 7. After you click `Create` your Client ID and Client secret will appear.
 In `settings.py` fill in `SOCIAL_AUTH_GOOGLE_OAUTH2_KEY` with your full Client ID and `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET` with your full secret key.
 8. Replace `example.com` in `SOCIAL_AUTH_GOOGLE_OAUTH2_WHITELISTED_DOMAINS`.
 This variable is used to whitelist certain domains, which will be the only domains allowed to access your site through Google Authentication.
 You can comment out or remove this variable, or set to a blank list, to remove this functionality.
 If using this variable, remember to consider whitelisting `gmail.com` to allow most Google users to access your site.